LowryZhao/Milestone1-2_Group48/Software Design Document.md

    - The system must generate professional-looking reports for clients, summarizing meal plans and nutritional insights.

 ### 2.2	Software Requirements
-Define the functionality the software will provide.
-This section should list requirements formally, often using the word "shall" to describe functionalities.

-Example Functional Requirements:
-- R1.1 The program shall accept multiple file names as arguments from the command line.
-- R1.2 Each file name can be a simple file name or include the full path of the file with one or more levels.

-- etc …

-Software Requirements:
 1. Data Management and Access

 R1.1 The system shall provide access to the Comprehensive Nutritional Food Database.
 R1.2 The system shall allow users to search for food items by name, category, or nutritional content.
 R1.3 The system shall support advanced filtering of food items based on nutritional criteria.

 2. Nutritional Information Display

 R2.1 The system shall display comprehensive nutritional information for each food item.
 R2.2 The system shall allow users to view nutritional data in various units (e.g., grams, ounces, cups).
 R2.3 The system shall dynamically adjust nutritional information based on user-specified serving sizes.

 3. Meal Planning